-The Duke of Edinburgh Award offers a range of events for Award Units, Awards Leaders and participants to gain insights on how the award operates and to share their experiences.
+The Duke of Edinburgh's International Award offers a range of events for Award Centres, Awards Leaders and participants to gain insights on how the award operates and to share their experiences.
 Events include Gold Award ceremonies, networking events, information sessions, training and program journeys.

-Award Leaders are also invited to attend the Ceremony, and are presented to His Excellency after the Awardees have received their certificates.
+Award Leaders are also invited to attend the ceremony and are presented to Her Excellency after the Awardees have received their certificates.

 Award Leader training

-All Award Leaders are required to complete mandatory training prior to working with award participants.
-A combination of online modules as well as face to face modules are delivered by the Office of Sport.
+All Award Leaders are required to complete mandatory training prior to working with Award Participants.
+A combination of online and other training modules are delivered by the Office of Sport.

-Consists of an induction and provides an overview of the award and explains roles and responsibilities whilst underpinning the award’s guiding principles and framework.
-The delivery component provides an overview of skills theories and awareness required to effectively deliver the award.
+Level 1 consists of an induction and provides an overview of the Award and explains roles and responsibilities whilst underpinning the Award’s guiding principles and framework.
+The delivery component provides an overview of skills theories and awareness required to effectively deliver the Award.

 Networking events provide a valuable opportunity to meet with like-minded Award Leaders to discuss and share experiences and identify opportunities to collaborate and build networks.